sjmisina/bikesharing/README.md

 Tableau Public Online publish site: [link to dashboard](https://public.tableau.com/views/TableauChallenge_16317440220100/BikesharingAnalysis?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link "link to dashboard")

 ## Overview of statistical analysis
-This report is to aid investors in deciding to fund a similar project in Des Moines.
+This report is a reference for investors when consideration of funding a similar project in Des Moines.
 We will take a look at average a number of critical data points including anticipated bicycle usage, anticipated rider profiles, usage hours, and more.
-August 2019 in Manhattan provides a good sample size and transparent data set.
+August 2019 in Manhattan provides a good sample size and transparent data set of a major metropolitan area in a popular time of year.

 ## Results:
 [Average Ride Duration](https://public.tableau.com/views/TableauChallenge_16317440220100/BikesharingAnalysis?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link)